 The power to tax is in the hands of the member states, with the EU having only limited competence.
 But are current tax policies, designed at a time when the nation-state was all-powerful, still appropriate now that globalisation is rapidly eroding national borders?
 How can we create a transparent tax framework and make sure that everyone pays their fair share?

-and the demand of new type of leadership
+And the demand of new type of leadership

 We live in the age of the empowered individual.
 New technologies have empowered citizens not only as consumers but also as political actors.
 New grassroot leaders are bypassing traditional hierarchal institutions, instead using new technologies and social media to focus the interest of the public on their agendas and activities and, in doing so, have reached a huge global audience.
 These new leaders often challenge the current power balance and advocate for political, social and organisational change.

 This new type of leader seems to be stepping in in the ever-growing public trust-gap between government and citizens.
 As a result of citizens becoming more distrustful, political participation has declined and governments finds it difficult to command the legitimacy and respect to govern effectively for the greater good.
 The lack of effective governance creates in turn further distrust, capturing this relation in a downward spiral.
 Additionally, we are being increasingly confronted with the devastating effects of climate change, ones that demand urgent and drastic solutions.

 The traditional hierarchy of the representative democracy, based on an elite of decision-makers, is thus increasingly struggling to survive in a very complex and volatile world.
 The era of political consent is vanishing, not only within the political arena, but also in stepping outside of traditional structures.
-The new incoming generation is facing a tipping point; a new form of leadership needs to emerge in order to put the way we manage our societies back on track.
+The new incoming generation is facing a tipping point; a new form of leadership needs to emerge in order to put the way we manage our societies and climate change back on track.

 What place can we offer the empowered individual within the new power balance?
 What kind of leadership is needed to create the consensus and uniformity that is needed to move forward in a hyper-individualised society?
-Is there a need for decentralisation of power?
+Is there a need for decentralisation or a centralisation of power?
 How can leaders address social discord, division, distrust and loss of control?

-THE FUTURE OF CONSUMERISM: How to re-shape the consumer economy
+The future of consumerism: how to re-shape the consumer economy

 Key shifts in economics, demographics, technology and media are completely transforming the consumer landscape, and with it, the essence of how we buy.
 Who the consumer is, in addition to how, where, and even why they shop, is changing rapidly.
 The way our stores, shopping streets and public spaces look is constantly undergoing constant change.
 Mobile technology, social commerce, location-based services, big data and a flood of other technologies on the rise are even more influencing the consumer and bridging the gap between the product and the buyer.